 - Pixel 5

 Obviously, the upcoming Pixel 6 will likely ship with Android 12 pre-installed.
-When we get a Pixel 5a this year, you can add that phone to the list of devices to run Android 12.
+And the Pixel 5a will get it day one.

 In recent years, Google has made the next version of Android available as a beta to some third-party phones.
 In the case of the Android 12 beta, 10 other phone makers are supporting the software update.